szermatt/mistty/docs/source/index.rst

 ======

 **MisTTY** is a major mode for :program:`Emacs` 29.1 and up that runs a shell inside of a buffer, similarly to comint mode.
+It is built on top of :file:`term.el`.

 :kbd:`M-x mistty` creates a buffer with an interactive shell.
-Inside of that buffer, you can move freely and use your usual Emacs command and editing tools to run shell command and work with their output.
+Inside that buffer, you can move freely and use your usual Emacs command and editing tools to run shell command and work with their output.

 You also have access to your shell's native command and editing tools, including TAB-completion and autosuggestions.
-You can also safely run commands that take over the entire screen, such as :command:`less` or :command:`vi`.
+You can safely run commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi`.

 MisTTY` is known to work with :program:`bash`, :program:`zsh` and :program:`fish` on Linux and MacOS.
 It also supports non-shell